raycmorgan/heroku-buildpack-nginx/README.md

 ## Hacking

-Fork this repo, and substitute any URLs with your own.
+Fork this repo, and submit a pull request.

-Pull requests are welcome.

 ## License